briandenicola/xlr8-e2eaisolutions/docs/03-aihub/ifs-aihub-step1-scenario.md

 # Step 1: Scenario

 **📊 Progress:** Step 1 of 4
+**⏱️ Estimated Time:** 2 hours

+## Executive Summary
+This initial step establishes the business context and drivers for creating a centralized AI Hub at IFS.
+By analyzing the organizational challenges and needs, you'll develop a clear understanding of how a well-designed AI Hub can accelerate innovation while maintaining governance and security.

 [Home](../../index.md) > [AI Hub Challenge](../../ai-hub-challenge.md) > [Step 1 - Scenario](./ifs-aihub-step1-scenario.md)